allenlu95/Academy-Awards/README.md

 # Academy-Awards
-This project tracks Pixar movies throughout the years
+This project is my first attempt at using the SQLite library in python.
+The following dataset can be found here https://www.aggdata.com/awards/oscar